-Lightly skim the tops of your screws (and the angle irons, why not?) with your spray paint, so they don’t stand out quite so much when you attach the angle iron pieces to your shelves.
+Lightly skim the tops of your screws with your spray paint, so they don’t stand out quite so much when you attach the angle iron pieces to your shelves.

 After screwing in the first single screw on a front corner piece of the second shelf, use a level across the front of that shelf to determine placement of the single screw on the other front corner.

 When the shelf is level, attach the first (front) screw of the second corner.